gsverhoeven/fumbbl_datasets/README.md

 # fumbbl_datasets
 This repository hosts the FUMBBL datasets scraped from https://www.fumbbl.com .
 Scraping is semi-automated and is done at irregular intervals.
+The scraping code can be found in the `fumbbl_scraping` repository.

 The folder `datasets` contains the current and previous releases. see `CHANGELOG` for details.